galaxyproject/galaxy-hub/src/news/2019-01-galaxy-update/index.md

 [Galaxy Admin Training](/src/events/2018-europe-dev/index.md) will be offered January 28 through February 1 at Penn State University, where the Galaxy Project got started over ten years ago.
 The workshop is split into a [2 day introductory session](https://github.com/galaxyproject/dagobah-training#basic-sessions) and a [3 day advanced topics session](https://github.com/galaxyproject/dagobah-training#advanced-sessions).
 Participants can register for one or both sessions.
 See the [Galaxy 2019 Admin Training page](/src/events/2019-admin-training/index.md) for more details.

 Still wondering if you should go?
-Here's some feedback from the last time this group taught this workshop (2 years ago).
+Here's some feedback from the last time this group taught this workshop.

 ## Galaxy @ PAG 2019

 Going to **[Plant and Animal Genome](http://www.intlpag.org/)** in San Diego this month?
 Do you have a colleague who will be there?
 PAG is an ideal venue for learning about Galaxy and how to apply it to complex research analysis problems.

-There will be **a [Galaxy Workshop](https://plan.core-apps.com/pag_2019/event/9441a7255c56cf0ce04b90bfc40d5302) featuring 6 talks from the community**, plus a [page full of other talks and posters](/src/events/2019-pag/index.md) during the rest of the conference.
+There will be **a [Galaxy Workshop](https://plan.core-apps.com/pag_2019/event/9441a7255c56cf0ce04b90bfc40d5302) featuring 6 talks from the community**, plus a **[page full of other talks and posters](/src/events/2019-pag/index.md)** during the rest of the conference.
 Some Galaxy highlights from PAG 2019:

 [<img class="float-right" src="/src/events/2019-pag/pag2019.png" alt="Galaxy @ PAG 2019" style="max-width: 300px" />](/src/events/2019-pag/index.md)